See index to all the chapters for Putting Out the Planetary Fire

 Tom Goldtooth, founder of the Indigenous Environmental Network, argues that “a carbon tax distracts from the urgent need to keep oil, coal, and gas in the ground.
 It would be a tax scheme benefiting the polluters, which does not cut emissions at source at the level that is needed to get the world to 1.5º C. It will result in the continuation of environmental injustice displacing families, affecting Indigenous treaty rights, and upending local economies.”

-Food and Water Watch argues that the inclusion of a carbon tax would create an inequitable, discriminatory, ineffective, and ultimately regressive proposal that gives a green light for the biggest climate scofflaws to pay to pollute and maintain a harmful status quo.
+Food & Water Watch argues that the inclusion of a carbon tax would create an inequitable, discriminatory, ineffective, and ultimately regressive proposal that gives a green light to the biggest climate scofflaws to pay to pollute and maintain a harmful status quo.

 My position is that one should do both mandated cuts and a carbon tax.
 There is no justification for continuing $5 trillion in annual subsidies to fossil fuel companies by allowing them to pollute without paying the related costs.